-The data compilation was completed in February 2018.
-Digital feature data was compiled from the aerotriangulated RGB imagery using the Feature Extraction software module of SOCET SET.
+Data compilation was accomplished by a member of AB in November 2019.
+Feature data was compiled from the aerotriangulated RGB imagery using the Feature Extraction software module of SOCET SET.
 Feature attribution was assigned in compliance with the Coastal Cartographic Object Attribute Source Table (C-COAST), which provides the definition and attribution scheme for the full range of cartographic features pertinent to the CMP.
 Selected features were further modified with additional descriptive information to refine general classification.

-Spatial data accuracies for Project WI1602-CS-N were determined according to standard Federal Geographic Data Committee (FGDC) practices.
-Cartographic features were compiled to meet a horizontal accuracy of 1.1 meters at the 95% confidence level.
-This predicted accuracy of compiled well-defined points is derived by doubling the circular error calculated from the aerotriangulation statistics.
+Spatial data accuracies for Project MN1901-CS-N were determined according to standard Federal Geographic Data Committee (FGDC) practices.
+Cartographic features were compiled to meet a horizontal accuracy of 1.0 meters at the 95% confidence level.
+This predicted accuracy of compiled well-defined points is derived by doubling the circular error calculated from the AT statistics.